Dragon (Dungeons & Dragons): Game mechanics

-In D&D, true dragons continue to become more powerful as they mature and age.
-They grow larger and stronger, become more resistant to damage and magic, their breath weapon become increasingly dangerous and their knowledge and magical abilities improves.
+Ever since 2nd edition AD&D, true dragons continue to become more powerful as they mature and age.
+They grow larger and stronger, and become more resistant to damage and magic.
+Their breath weapon also becomes increasingly dangerous and their knowledge and magical abilities improves.
 Old dragons can cast draconic magic which is a special form of D&D magic.
-Dragons can cast spells with just a few words, rather than a sometimes long and complex ritual involving words, gestures and preparations like other D&D wizards.
-In 3 and 3.5 editions, dragons cast spells spontaneously like sorcerers do, sometimes having a wider choice of spells.
+Dragons can cast spells with just a few words, rather than a sometimes long and complex ritual involving speech, gestures and preparations like other D&D wizards.
+In the 3 and 3.5 editions, dragons cast spells spontaneously like sorcerers, and sometimes have a wider variety of spells.
 Dragons also radiate a mystical fear aura around them.
 After a millennium or two, a dragon reaches their maximum development.

-Many D&D dragons have some innate magical abilities, but they vary from race to race.
-Metallic dragons are often able to shapechange into small animals or human forms, and use this ability to secretly help or watch over humans.
+Many D&D dragons have innate magical abilities, but they vary from race to race.
+Metallic dragons are often able to shapeshift into small animals or human forms, and use this ability to secretly help or watch over humans.
 Dragons also have some innate powers over the element they are linked to.
 For example, a red dragon (fire) will have some control over fires.
 Like all other draconic powers, they gain more as they grow older.
-Lesser dragons (such as wyverns, halfdragons or dragonwrought kobolds) may lack innate magical abilities, while still counting as dragons for purpose of all other effects.
+Lesser dragons (like wyverns, halfdragons or dragonwrought kobolds) may lack innate magical abilities, while still counting as dragons for purpose of all other effects.